 2 killed in Ctg road crash

-Two people died in a collision between a CNG-run auto-rickshaw and a lorry on the Bayezid ring road in Chattogram this morning.
+Two people died in a collision between a CNG-run auto-rickshaw and a lorry on the Bayezid ring road in Chattogram last morning.

-The deceased Monir Hossain, 50, from Cumilla's Brahmanpara, and Ziaur Rahman, 40, from Bogura's Shahjahanpur, were passengers of the auto-rickshaw, reports our Chattogram staff correspondent, quoting police.
+The deceased Monir Hossain, 50, from Cumilla's Brahmanpara, and Ziaur Rahman, 40, from Bogura's Shahjahanpur, were passengers of the auto-rickshaw.

 Nurul Alam, sub-inspector of Chattogram Medical College and Hospital police outpost, said, "The two critically injured road accident victims were brought to the hospital early in the morning.
 Later, the on-duty doctors declared them dead."